armhold/z2ll/README.md

 packr is used to generate the `a_zip2latlong-packr.go` source from the
 `assets/free-zipcode-database.csv` file, and thus bundle it into the binary.

+So install packr if you don't already have it:

 ```bash
 go get -u https://github.com/gobuffalo/packr
 ```

+Then you can build and install the z2ll binary:

 ```bash
 git clone https://github.com/armhold/zip2latlong